avinetworks/owasp-crs-technical-discussion/language-draft.md

 #### if-then-else ####

-To allow optional rules (think of skip rules in modsecurity or flags which are checked in every chain rule)
+To allow optional rules (think of skip rules in ModSecurity or flags which are checked in every chain rule)

 In the `then` and `else` block can contain anything which is allowed on the toplevel, e.g. "define", "rule", "if" and "include"